carnivuth/mobile_systems/pages/wireless/WIRELESS_CONNECTIVITY_TECHNOLOGIES.md

 C --> M
 ```

-## CSMA/CD

-First solution relies on the collision detection and re-transmission after a random time wait

 There are also solution that avoid collisions like token-passing ring that relies on a token being passed between nodes and only the nodes that have the token can transmit, this solution has a lot of overhead due to the token passing case

 In Wireless networks there is also the same problem cause the ether is shared among the notes